gamzabox/humble-ai-cli/README.md

 }
 ```

 `contextChunkSize` controls how many BPE tokens can be included in a single context message before it is split into multiple chunks.
-The default is 1,500 tokens; increase or decrease the value based on the limits of your target model.
+Omit the field or set it to 0 (the default) to keep chunking disabled, or provide a positive value to enable chunking at that token limit.

 `ollamaNumCtx` sets the `num_ctx` option sent to the Ollama chat API.
 Provide a positive number to cap the model context size; omit or set to 0 to let Ollama use its defaults.